QuoVadisPD/My12306/README.md

 # My12306
-Ticketing management of 12306 website, implemented by Java.
+Ticketing management of 12306 website, implemented by Java EE.